zeyuz35/zeyuz35.github.io/vault/Datasets.LCDMA.md

 ---
 id: HQNSmh6LzNUMVucvj1RWZ
-title: LCDMA
+title: LCDMA (CAN-MD)
 desc: ''
-updated: 1636086219455
+updated: 1636284382081
 created: 1636077385863
 ---

 A Large Canadian Database for Macroeconomic Analysis.
+Authors seem to be unable to decide whether to keep the legacy name which is CAN-MD, or go with what the paper is published under.
 Split into vanilla (monthly), and Q (quarterly) versions.

 This is less well understood, so important series are just those that sound important.